knowledgetechnologyuhh/augmented_grasping_3d/README.md

 # Robot Grasping 3D

-This is the codebase for the article ["Enhancing a Neurocognitive Shared Visuomotor Model for Object Identification, Localization, and Grasping With Learning From Auxiliary Tasks"](https://arxiv.org/abs/2009.12674) published in the IEEE Transactions on Cognitive and
+This is the codebase for the article [Enhancing a Neurocognitive Shared Visuomotor Model for Object Identification, Localization, and Grasping With Learning From Auxiliary Tasks](https://arxiv.org/abs/2009.12674) published in the IEEE Transactions on Cognitive and
 Developmental Systems (TCDS), 2020.

 If you use this code or the dataset, please cite the following: